 Miranda Shaw, PsyD

 Dr. Shaw is a contract psychologist at the UCCS Veterans Health and Trauma clinic.
 Dr. Shaw brings 10 years of clinical experience and skills including early childhood trauma intervention, effective treatment for older adults, and military veterans with an emphasis in trauma.
 She has worked within the Colorado Springs mental health community since 2010 in clinical and leadership roles.
 She primarily uses cognitive-behavioral, solution-focused, and dialectic behavior interventions to treat anxiety, depression, trauma, emotion dysregulation, and other mood disorders.
 She also specializes in helping caregivers navigate caring for their loved ones through accessing resources and setting up structures for care that allow both parties to maintain their quality of life.
-She received her training in psychology at the University of Denver (PsyD) and National University (MA, BA).
+She received her doctorate in psychology at the University of Denver (PsyD).

-Ms. Pacheco is a contract clinical therapist at the UCCS Veterans Health and Trauma Clinic and brings 14 years of experience working in outpatient and intensive outpatient settings with individuals, couples, families, and youth.
-Prior to joining the VHTC team, Ms. Pacheco worked at Recovery Village, Aspen Pointe/Pikes Peak Mental Health, Compassionate Counseling Center, Urban Peak, TESSA, and Community Partnership for Child Development.
-She is trained and experienced in EMDR (Eye Movement Desensitization Reprocessing), EFT (Emotional Freedom Therapy), Art Therapy, Cultural Diversity and Sensitivity, Suicide Intervention, Motivational Interviewing, Addiction Relapse Prevention, and Crisis Management.
-Ms. Pacheco holds a Masters of Arts in Clinical Social Work from New Mexico Highland University and a Bachelors of Science in Human Services Management from University of Phoenix
+Ms. Kessell is a contract clinical therapist at the UCCS Veterans Health and Trauma Clinic and brings 7 years of experience working in inpatient, outpatient and intensive outpatient settings with individuals, couples, families, and youth.
+Prior to joining the VHTC team, Ms. Kessell worked at Peak View Behavioral Health, Denver VA Hospital, Griffith Centers for Children and Fort Carson Behavioral Health.
+She is trained and experienced in EMDR (Eye Movement Desensitization Reprocessing), Art Therapy, Suicide Intervention, Motivational Interviewing, Cognitive Processing Therapy and Dialectical Behavior Therapy as well as the evidenced based Gottman Method Couples Therapy.
+Ms. Kessell holds a Masters of Science in Marriage and Family Therapy from the University of Phoenix and a Bachelors of Science in Human and Social Services Administration from Bellevue University.

 At the UCCS Lane Center for Academic Health Sciences, the HealthCircle Veterans Health and Trauma Clinic is uniquely positioned in the community to offer integrated behavioral healthcare.